Descendents: Legacy and influence

 The Descendents have been cited as hugely influential to a large number of modern-day punk bands such as Blink-182, MXPX, NOFX, Green Day, Pennywise, Propagandhi, Rise Against, the All-American Rejects, the Bouncing Souls, the Offspring, and the Ataris.
 "Everything about how I sing and play guitar came from this band [...]
 Blink is absolutely a product of The Descendents," said Blink-182 vocalist/guitarist Tom DeLonge in 2011, while vocalist/bassist Mark Hoppus called "Silly Girl" from I Don't Want to Grow Up (1985) "the first song that really altered my life. [...]
 It spoke to me in a way that nothing did."
 In 2014, Filmage: The Story of Descendents/All, a documentary on the band, premiered.
 The film features interviews with Hoppus, Dave Grohl of Nirvana and Foo Fighters, and Mike Watt of Minutemen.

 Milo Goes to College has been included in several lists of noteworthy punk albums.
 Spin has listed it several times, ranking it No. 74 in a 1995 list of the best alternative albums and No. 20 in a 2001 list of "The 50 Most Essential Punk Records", and including it in a 2004 list of "Essential Hardcore" albums.
 In these lists, critic Simon Reynolds described the album as "Fifteen Cali-core paroxysms that anatomize dork-dude pangs with haiku brevity", while Andrew Beaujon called it "Super clean, super tight, super poppy hardcore about hating your parents, riding bikes, and not wanting to 'smell your muff.'
 In 2006 Kerrang! ranked it as the 33rd greatest punk album of all time.
 The German edition of the Rolling Stones The 500 Greatest Albums of All Time ranked it at 349.

 In 2016, a Descendents branded IPA entitled "Feel This Coffee" was released by the San Diego branch of Mikkeller Brewery.
 It is named after a track from their 2016 album Hypercaffium Spazzinate.

+The staff of Consequence ranked the band at number 4 on their list of "The 100 Best Pop Punk Bands" in 2019.